Learning experience platforms: do you need one?

-Published: June 15, 2020Updated: October 18, 2023
+Published: June 15, 2020Updated: August 07, 2024

 10 min to read

-A Learning Experience Platform is a relatively new addition to the EdTech domain.
+A Learning Experience Platform is a relatively new addition to the EdTech software development.
 There is still a certain skepticism about it, but when used wisely, LXPs can be invaluable to a growing business.
 In this article, we will explain what these systems are, when should you use them, and how to gain the most from them.

 What Is an LXP?